redewiedergabe/corpus/resources/docs/column_based_text_format.md

 Corpus metadata is available in the file **metadata** ([tsv format](../../data/main/txt/metadata.tsv) or [Excel format](../../data/main/txt/metadata.xlsx))

-The corpus consists of separated UTF-8 coded files with the file ending "tsv" (tab-separated values).
+The corpus consists of UTF-8 coded files with the file ending "tsv" (tab-separated values).
 Each file contains a sample in a column-based format.
 The columns are separated by tabstops and each line corresponds to one token of the sample (Tokenization was performed with [CAB](https://kaskade.dwds.de/demo/cab/file) available via [Deutsches Textarchiv](http://www.deutschestextarchiv.de)).

 In addition to the annotations added by the Redewiedergabe project, the files also contain morpho-syntactic annotation produced by automatic tools that were not developed by the Redewiedergabe project.